Schools are facing dire staff shortages. Some are asking parents to step in.

 Texas schools have a particular incentive to keep classroom learning available to students.
 To maintain full state funding, the Texas Education Agency requires schools to provide an in-person option for any family that wants it.

-Representatives of Hays CISD, which serves more than 20,000 students, said they have been scrambling to find enough substitute teachers to meet their need.
-The district told Fox 7 that it has many fewer substitutes than usual — about 300, compared with roughly 500 in a non-pandemic year — and more teachers needing to stay home — at least 250 each day the week after this year’s winter break, compared with about 180 in most years.
+Savoy said Hays CISD, which serves more than 20,000 students, has been scrambling to find enough substitute teachers to meet its need.
+The district, he said, has fewer substitutes than usual — about 300, compared with roughly 500 in a non-pandemic year — and more teachers needing to stay home — at least 250 each day of the week after this year’s winter break, compared with about 180 in most years.

-As of Tuesday, Hays said it had yet to cancel a class.
-District employees, including central office staff and other teachers, also were serving as substitutes, the district told Fox 7.
+As of Thursday, Savoy said three parents had signed up to be substitutes and Hays had yet to cancel a class.
+District employees, including central office staff and other teachers, also were serving as substitutes, he said.

 At Austin Jewish Academy, seven parents have agreed to work as substitutes in the 130-student school, Aguero said.
-They have to take a short training and be vaccinated against the coronavirus, and they get paid the same amount as other substitute teachers.
+They have to take a short training and be vaccinated against the coronavirus, and they are paid the same amount as other substitute teachers.

 Unlike Hays CISD, Austin Jewish Academy hasn’t changed its requirements.
 Even in normal times, the school does not expect substitutes to have a college education or any kind of certification.